SCI_ART BC 2026: Sep 22 - Oct 8, 2026

 At its core, SCI_ART is a science-based art initiative that positions artistic practice as a form of research capable of engaging environmental transformation through critical inquiry, experimentation, and public activation.
 Grounded in a science-based approach to artistic practice, the program positions art as a mode of inquiry; one capable of translating complex environmental, technological, and social systems into forms that can be experienced, questioned, and collectively understood.
 Under the theme After the Data/Cultural Climate Futures, we seek proposals that move beyond representation to engage climate systems, Northern research, and technological infrastructures through embodied, immersive, and critically situated methodologies.

-Production, programming and involvement in the Vancouver International Film Festival and Signals Festival.
-Dome showcase and infrastructure workshops, production opportunities and programmed and unstructured time to attend VIFF, Signals, and explore Vancouver’s cultural scene.
+Production, programming and involvement in the Vancouver International Film Festival Festival.
+Dome showcase and infrastructure workshops, production opportunities and programmed and unstructured time to attend VIFF,

 Participation in two days of showcases, workshops, talks, panel discussions and more at the H.R.
-MacMillan Space Centre and other immersive art venues in Vancouver:
+MacMillan Space Centre and Multimodal Media Lab:

 "Creative Collisions" Open Screen Immersive Jam Night in collaboration with local Vancouver Artists